guidefari/here_hugo/apps/v2/src/content/book/Spotify-Teardown.md

 > The Spotify client, for example, has benefitted significantly from the labor put into more than three hundred different open-source projects.31”

-> When looking at the codecs and software on which the service runs, it becomes obvious that Spotify is neither self-built nor self-maintained and instead relies on a vast network of actors for its service to function—another indication that the notion of an enclosed platform is inapt.
+> When looking at the codecs and software on which the service runs, it becomes obvious that Spotify is neither self-built nor self-maintained and instead relies on a vast network of actors for its service to function, another indication that the notion of an enclosed platform is inapt.

 > In fact, Akamai has been singled out as providing a private network infrastructure that serves to enhance the unequal distribution of global network connectivity.
 Because of their practice of selling high-quality internet access to selected customers, CDNs are also known for sidestepping net neutrality orders and regulations, thus counteracting the basic and open end-to-end principles of the internet.